Scottish Fold cats have large eyes, and rounded ears that tip forwards towards their faces.

-These cats originated in Scotland and can all be traced back to one single cat, born around sixty years ago.
+In fact, Scottish Fold cats can all be traced back to one single cat, born around sixty years ago.

 Scottish Fold History